 5 Mental Obstacles That are Slowing Your Weight Loss ResultsArticle posted in: Diet & Nutrition

 Eat healthier, watch your portions, exercise more: You know you need to take those steps to drop extra pounds.
 But what you may not realize is that having a healthy attitude should rank high on that list!
-Losing weight is just as much a mental challenge—and sometimes what’s in your head can get in the way and create weight loss obstacles.
+Losing weight is just as much a mental challenge as it is a weight loss challenge—and sometimes what’s in your head can get in the way and create weight loss obstacles.

-Here are five mental weight loss obstacles that could slow your results and how you can shift your thinking:
+Here are five mental weight loss obstacles that could slow your weight loss results and how you can shift your thinking: